GenomeDK/genomedk-docs/content/getting-started.rst

 .. note::

-    iPSYCH users wishing to copy data from the cluster to their own computer should follow the instructions :ref:`ipsych-export`.
+    iPSYCH users wishing to copy data from the cluster to their own computer should follow the instructions :ref:`ipsych-export`

+    To copy data to the cluster, follow the instructions :ref:`ipsych-import`

 From your own machine to/from the cluster
 -----------------------------------------